The Woman on Pier 13: Plot

 Brad's friend and former boyfriend of Nan, union leader Jim Travers, cannot understand why Brad has become so unreasonable to deal with.
 Travers is concerned about the possibility of the small number of highly resourceful Communists in the union being able to take it over, and suspects Christine of being one.
 He discusses this with Lowry, by then an active union member.
 Lowry denies Christine's politics.
-Lowry confronts her and she confesses, but counters Lowry’s rejection by showing him a photograph of she and Brad together, and a copy of his party membership card as Frank Johnson.
+Lowry confronts her and she confesses, but counters Lowry’s rejection by showing him a photograph of her and Brad together, and a copy of his party membership card as Frank Johnson.
 Vanning interrupts them, angry with Christine for breaking orders and coming back ahead of schedule from a business trip.
 He treats Lowry brusquely, then orders his murder by a contract killer.

 Lowry goes to the Collins' residence to inform them of what he has learned, but is run over by a car driven by hit man Bailey.
 Nan, previously informed by Christine that her brother is in danger, tries to convince her husband that Lowry's killing was not an accident.
 He pretends to be unconvinced.
 Confronting Christine on her own, Nan is told of her husband's past, and informed that Bailey was responsible for Lowry's death.
 Preparing a suicide note, Christine is interrupted by Vanning.
 He thinks this is a good solution, but wishes to hide her reasons, so destroys her confession of Communist involvement and has her thrown out the window of her high-rise apartment.

 Turning detective, Nan seeks out Bailey and pretends she’s looking for a killer for hire to eliminate her own husband.
 Her ruse is foiled and she is abducted and taken to the Communist headquarters on the waterfront.
 Brad tracks his wife down and forces his way in.
 In a shootout Bailey and Vanning are killed, and Brad fatally wounded.
-In his last moments he says ex-beau Travers was always the right man for her.
-Nan says she still loves him has he dies in her arms.
+In his last moments he tells Nan her ex-beau Travers was always the right man for her.
+Nan says she still loves him as he dies in her arms.